lh1008/lh1008.github.io/_posts/2020-09-01-blockchain-labb.markdown

 # blockchain labb
 **Blockchain Labb** was an NFT marketplace startup.
 We designed and built Blockchain Labb's architecture from its original idea.
 From an IT blockchain consultant site into an NFT marketplace.

 I was the lead team full-stack Software Engineer.
 Lead a team of 2 developers to build and design Blockchain Labb's MVP (Minimum Viable Product).
+The project was built on Node.js.

 <br><img src="../../../assets/images/blockchain_labb_transparent.png" alt="Logo" width="40%"/>